Only BJP-led alliance can secure Punjab, uproot drug problem: Amit Shah | Politics

 He asked people to vote for the BJP in the elections, promising to address the issues of Punjab. ''We will build a 'nawa' (new) Punjab,'' Shah said.

-Shah asked people to give chance to the BJP-led alliance and promised that the drugs would be uprooted from Punjab.
+Shah asked people to give chance to the BJP-led alliance and promised that the drugs will be uprooted from Punjab.

-In Patiala, Shah claimed Kejriwal had come to Punjab seeking the votes of Punjabis and Sikhs but despite being in power in Delhi for about eight years now, the AAP national convenor has not appointed a single Sikh as a minister in his government.
+In Patiala, Shah claimed that Kejriwal was in Punjab seek votes from Punjabis and Sikhs but despite being in power in Delhi for about eight years, the AAP leader had not appointed a single Sikh minister in his government.

-Shah said the contribution of Sikhs towards Delhi's history and development was immense but Kejriwal never acknowledged it.
+He said kejriwal never acknowledged the immense contribution of Sikhs towards Delhi's history and development.

-He said Punjab was a border state and peace and security in the state was very important for ensuring security of the country.
+Punjab was a border state and peace and security in the state was very important for ensuring the security of the country, said Shah.

-In Patiala, former chief minister Amarinder Singh praised Shah and the BJP government at the Centre, saying he always got full support and cooperation from the senior leader and other ministers whenever he needed it.
+In Patiala, Singh praised Shah and the BJP government at the Centre, saying he always got full support and cooperation from the BJP leader and other ministers whenever he needed it.

-He said that during COVID-19 pandemic, when the state fell short of vaccines, the Centre took no time in providing the shots to the states.

-Asserting that the BJP always respects Sikh traditions, Shah highlighted the decisions taken by the Modi government like celebrating the 350th birth anniversary of Guru Gobind Singh, opening of the Kartarpur corridor, making 'langar' free of Goods and Services Tax (GST).
+Asserting that the BJP always respected Sikh traditions, Shah highlighted some decisions taken by the Modi government like celebrating the 350th birth anniversary of Guru Gobind Singh, opening of the Kartarpur corridor, making 'langar' free of Goods and Services Tax.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)